 Applicants should demonstrate academic achievement, competence in the sciences, and a general interest in the profession of dentistry.
-Consistent with the school policy of selecting students with varied backgrounds, the school encourages applications from qualified individuals from those groups who have in the past been previously underrepresented in the dental profession.
-Due to the small class size, students attending the school are educated in a highly supportive environment.
+These factors as well as performance on the DAT, letters of recommendation and the personal interview are considered in the admissions process.
+Consistent with the school policy of selecting students with varied backgrounds, the school encourages applications from qualified individuals from those groups who have been previously underrepresented in the dental profession.
+Due to the small class size, students are educated in a highly supportive environment.
 Academic tutoring, faculty counseling, and individually developed remedial programs are available to students under special circumstances, as determined by faculty.

-Applicants are required to have completed two years of college before matriculation.
+Applicants are required to have completed three years of college before matriculation.
 Although not a requirement, it is highly desirable that applicants possess a baccalaureate degree.

 The undergraduate program of study must include:

-One year of the following introductory courses (including laboratories):
+One year each of the following introductory courses with laboratory: